 That takes care of my top 10 Christmas markets.
 After that, you might consider smaller and more unique markets or those in more ‘off the beaten path’ destinations.

 Wroclaw is such a wonderful location and so underrated as a destination, both at Christmas time and otherwise.
-The Christmas market is not small but it’s far less crowded than other Polish cities Krakow and Warsaw.
+The Christmas Fair is not small but it’s far less crowded than other Polish cities Krakow and Warsaw.
 The atmosphere is considerably more intimate than oftentimes overwhelming German markets Nuremberg and Munich.
 You’ll also find some of the friendliest people at the Polish markets and delicious international cuisine.

 Wroclaw Christmas Market dates: 23rd November – 31st December 2018